-- Formulating a fundamental research question that stems from your field of expertise, but can be linked to the KB Research Agenda or the Cultural AI Lab in any way.
+1. Formulating a fundamental research question that stems from your field of expertise, and can be linked to the KB Research Agenda or the Cultural AI Lab in any way.

-- Formulating a project that preferably (but not necessarily) uses one (or more) of the following collections: magazines, web archive and/or ground-truth sets.
+2. Formulating a project that preferably (but not necessarily) uses one (or more) of the following collections: papers, magazines, web archive and/or ground-truth sets.
 For more information about other possible collections, see our Data services website.
 We also offer derived datasets on our KB Lab and you can browse through our collection of newspapers, magazines, radio bulletins and books on Delpher and DBNL.
 Within the above collections we prefer projects with a focus on our digital born datasets or datasets that haven’t been used a lot, like the web archive and Dutch novels (1950-2000).
 Please note that in case you wish to perform research on our web archive, you can only opt for the on-site residency because you need to be able to physically come to the KB for copyright reasons.

-- Formulating a project that is different from or builds on the previous executed Researcher-in-Residence projects in terms of data, techniques and research question.
+3. Formulating a project that is different from or builds on the previous Researcher-in-Residence projects in terms of data, techniques and research question.
 See the table in the attachment for an overview of previous projects and outcomes.

 Who are we looking for?

-We’re looking for talented early career researchers of any nationality but eligible to work in the EU who are:
+We’re looking for talented early career researchers of any nationality who are:

-- A PhD-student in the final stages of their PhD project or researchers that have obtained their PhD between 2016 and 2020
+- A PhD student in the final stages of their PhD project or researchers that have obtained their PhD between 2017 and 2021;

-- Employed at a university or research institute in the EU as academic researcher, or,
+- employed as academic researcher at a university or research institute within the EU which is willing to second you, or,

 We wish to specifically invite researchers from underrepresented communities to submit a proposal.